-One can feel the intensity and speed of this song that can link Van Halen to punk rock but can closely be related to the genre of hair metal.
-This song was part of the band’s sixth studio album and was written by the band members.
+One can feel the intensity and speed of this song that can link Van Halen to punk rock, but you also can closely feel the genre of hair metal.
+This song was part of the band’s sixth studio album, and was written by the band members.

 It showcased Van Halen’s performing bass drum.
 The song depicts the young student’s infatuation with their teachers.
 Most of the students during the ’80s were thrilled by the song, and its video got a lot of airplay on MTV.

-The album Women and Children First includes one of the hit songs by Van Halen, which was the song, ‘And the Cradle Will Rock”.
+The album Women and Children First includes the song ‘And the Cradle Will Rock”.
 It is this song that featured Eddie Van Halen playing the keyboard.
 Though it has the sound of a guitar, it is a Wurlitzer electric piano.

-The title of this song may be a loose play of the children’s nursery rhyme which is “Rockabye Baby.”
-It may be a common and usual story of a young individual going against the will of the elderly and his parents who opposed the idea of his aspiration of becoming a rock star.
+The title of this song may be a loose play of the children’s nursery rhyme “Rockabye Baby.”
+It may be a common and usual story of a young individual going against the will of the elderly, and his parents who opposed the idea of his aspiration of becoming a rock star.